 4. “Is he overly attached to his mother and her mythical apron strings?
 When he wants to make a decision, say, about where you should go on your honeymoon, he doesn’t consult you, he consults his mother.

-If there is anything more annoying is a mother-in-law joining your husband in a honeymoon.
-This happened to my sister.
+If there is anything more annoying, is a mother-in-law joining your husband in a honeymoon.
+This happened to a close friend.
 Can I say that the in-law relationship was always rocky throughout their marriage?
 I am glad that my husband is not too attached to his mother.
 Of course, I give space when he wants to bond with his mother.
 It’s not that often so I don’t mind.

-My husband grew up in a family that didn’t laugh as much as my family did.
+My husband grew up in a family that didn’t laugh as much as my family did or so he tells me.
 I loved cracking jokes and laughing in stitches.
 My husband seemed such a killjoy at times.
-One day when his mother came for a visit, he told me to lower my voice or tone down my laughter because it might disturb his mother who is not used to “noise”.
+One day when his mother came for a visit, he told me to lower my voice or tone down my laughter because it might disturb her since she is not used to “noise”.
 I was mortified.
+In fairness to my mother-in-law, her hearing is just sensitive.

 This is similar to my doormat example.
 I never imagined that this soft-spoken husband carried an affair.
 As a young girl, I thought this distant relative was a good and faithful husband because he was quiet.
 When I got married, this relative encouraged my husband to seek out girls for pleasure.
 How terrible.
 Of course, I found out about it because my husband was so appalled. (or appeared to be shocked to me)